bimdata/documentation/src/viewer/reference/makeBIMDataViewer.md

 ## plugins

 - **Type**: `Object` | `boolean`
 - **Details**: An object to customize the BIMData viewer native plugins.
-If false, no native plugins are available.
+If `false`, no native plugins are available.

 Each property is a plugin name and the value is either a boolean or an object.
-An object is considered as true and the object content is provided to the plugin instance on `this.$plugin.settings`.
+An object is considered as `true` and the object content is provided to the plugin instance on `this.$plugin.settings`.

 Some native plugins are enabled by default and others disabled.
 To enabled plugins that are disabled by default, you must provide their names with `true` or an object with plugin specific options.

-All native plugins are enabled by default except :

-- split

 Example :